Your new Graber window treatments put the perfect finishing touch on your space. Now take a gorgeous photo to share the new look.

 4. Shoot Straight Angles

-The best height for shooting interior room photography is about five feet.
+The best height for shooting interior photography is about five feet.
 The photo will make the room feel spacious, without distorting the space.
 Shooting the room and window treatment from straight on, without an angle, will also give you the best results.

 5. Edit & Share